HavidDulsman/QA-RapperNameGenerator/README.md

 ### Project Shortcomings
 #### Poor project scope
 As i had noting during the start of the project, this application would have been lighter with the focus being more on back-end automation and networking.
 Due to this, i was unable to expand my application in the later stages.
 I would have like to include some CRUD functionality, as well as some interesting styling and the project might be lacking due to their absense.

+#### More poor testing
+I went into this project looking to improve the test and coverage of this project compared to the previous, however i was able to only obtain a slight increase of **1%**, making the total 39%.
+This is quite disappointing, and has encouraged me to research better methods of testing, such as selenium for my 3rd and final project.
+You can see the full testing report using [this link]().

+#### Inefficient security
+Enchancing the security of my VMs, ports and databases was very important to me during this project.
+I used my previous experience of database management to store sensitive values and data within the correct host files so that when i pushed this up to local repositories, my personal info wasnt viewable.
+Whilst i was able to achieve similar results with the local host manager node, the worker node was quite a challenge and thus had to be left out.

 ####
 ### Future Improvements